MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

 Manage the Microsoft Teams Exploratory license
 =======================================================

 The Microsoft Teams Exploratory experience lets users in your organization who have Azure Active Directory (AAD) and are not licensed for Teams initiate an exploratory experience of Teams.
 Admins can switch this feature on or off for users in their organization.
-The earlier [Microsoft Commercial Cloud Trial](iw-trial-teams.md) is now called The Teams Exploratory experience.
+The earlier [Microsoft Commercial Cloud Trial](iw-trial-teams.md) is now replaced by The Teams Exploratory experience.

 ## What's in the Teams Exploratory experience?

-The service plans included in the Teams Exploratory experience are:
+The service plans that an admin will see as part of the Teams Exploratory experience are:
  - Exchange Online (Plan 1)
  - Flow for Office 365
  - Insights by MyAnalytics